-Under interest rate swap contracts, the Group agrees to exchange the difference between fixed and variable rate interest amounts calculated on agreed notional principal amounts.
-Such contracts enable the Group to mitigate the risk of changing interest rates on the cash flow exposures on the issued variable rate debt held.
-The fair value of interest rate swaps at the reporting date is determined by discounting the future cash flows using the curves at the reporting date and the credit risk inherent in the contract, and is disclosed in Note 18.
-The average interest rate is based on the outstanding balances at the end of the financial year.
+During the first months of 2021 and prior periods, under interest rate swap contracts, the Group agreed to exchange the difference between fixed and variable rate interest amounts calculated on agreed notional principal amounts.
+Such contracts enabled the Group to mitigate the risk of changing interest rates on the cash flow exposures on the issued variable rate debt held.
+The fair value of interest rate swaps in 2020 was determined by discounting the future cash flows using the curves at the reporting date and the credit risk inherent in the contract and was disclosed in Note 18.
+The average interest rate was based on the outstanding balances at the end of the financial period.